 You want to come over?

-We'll find some weak and friends.
+We'll find some wicked friends.

-You drink, you do you have turkey burgers or anything like that?
+Do you have turkey burgers or anything like that?

 No, you just do vegan stuff.

-All right, we'll put we'll fry some cheese.
+All right, we'll fry some cheese.

-We'll fry some French fries for you.
+We'll fry some french fries for you.

 All that sort of stuff.

-It folks, this this is it is really the barbecue season for most of you is just now getting started.
+Folks, it's really the barbecue season for most of you is just now getting started.

 Of course, we here in South Florida barbecue year-round.

-They are it's just I cannot adequately describe how much people love it and how delicious it is.
+I cannot adequately describe how much people love it and how delicious it is.

 It's like going to a restaurant, only you fix it yourself.